-In addition to GAAP, most public companies also report their regular quarterly financial numbers in the non-GAAP format as well.
+In addition to GAAP, most public companies also report their regular quarterly financial numbers in the non-GAAP format.
 They primarily do this to provide cash flow information in a better way or give a better understanding of their financial results to the investors.
-For instance, some companies prefer non-GAAP reporting to show the profitability and cash flow after excluding some large ticket expenses.
+For instance, some companies prefer non-GAAP reporting to show the profitability and cash flow after excluding some significant ticket expenses.

 Non-GAAP reporting has a significant place because, on certain occasions, GAAP reporting fails to give a clear picture of the operations of a business.
 For instance, non-GAAP figures do not include irregular and non-cash expenses.
-These expenses could relate to one-time balance sheet adjustments, acquisitions, restructuring and so on.
-Excluding such non-recurring expenses smoothens the extreme high and trough in the earnings.
-And, this gives a better understanding of the business.
+These expenses could relate to one-time balance sheet adjustments, acquisitions, restructuring, etc. Excluding such non-recurring expenses smoothens the extreme high and trough in the earnings.
+And this gives a better understanding of the business.

 Commonly Used non-GAAP Measures

-Apart from EBITDA, cash earnings, adjusted operating income, adjusted EPS and more also come under non-GAAP earnings.
+Apart from EBITDA, cash earnings, adjusted operating income, adjusted EPS, and more also come under non-GAAP earnings.
 Additionally, some non-GAAP measures are popular in specific industries.
-For instance, real estate companies prefer showing non-GAAP items such as Funds from Operations (FFO) in their financial reports for a better understanding of the profits and cash available.
+For instance, real estate companies prefer showing non-GAAP items such as Funds from Operations (FFO) in their financial reports to better understand the profits and cash available.
 Following are the popular non-GAAP measures;

 EBIT – Earnings before interest and tax.